tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 <a class='noCrossRef'  href="https://docs.aws.amazon.com/lambda/latest/dg/welcome.html"><img style="border: 1px solid #dedede"  src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/awslambdadochomepage.png" alt="Lambda documentation homepage" /></a>

-Just read the first paragraph from each screenshot and you'll see how similar yet different the two descriptions are.
+If you read the first paragraph from each screenshot, you'll see how similar yet different the two descriptions are.
 They repeat many of the same points but in different ways.
 The documentation product overview addresses these questions:

 * When should I use AWS Lambda?
 * Are you a first-time user of AWS Lambda?